mlsmithjr/transcoder/README.md

 nVida CUDA-enabled graphics card or Intel accelerated video (QSV)
 * Encode concurrently using CUDA and QSV at the same time.
 * Configurable transcoding profiles
-* Configurable rules to auto-match a video file to a transcoding profile
+* Configurable rules and criteria to auto-match a video file to a transcoding profile
 * Transcode from a list of files (queue) or all on the command line
 * Cluster mode allows use of other machines See [Cluster.md](https://github.com/mlsmithjr/transcoder/blob/master/Cluster.md) for details.
 * On-the-fly compression monitoring and optional early job termination if not compressing as expected.